acearun/managedsolutions/Documentation/Workloads/wli-configs.md

 The permissions to access the Key Vault is provided to a Managed Service Identity on the VM (usually at onboarding time).
 Azure Monitor expects the Key Vault to provide at least secrets `get` permission to the VM.
 You can enable it from the [Azure portal](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy-portal), [PowerShell](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy-powershell), [CLI](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy-cli) or [ARM template](https://github.com/acearun/managedsolutions/blob/master/Templates-Dcr/Add-monitoring-vm/kvdeploy.json)

 ### Config update frequency
 Azure Monitor refreshes and resolves both configs every 5 minutes.
-This allows for new configs, tokens and configs to take effect without the need for a redeploy within a relatively short window.
+This allows for new configs, tokens and configs to take effect within a short window without the need for a redeploy .